nodejs/node/doc/guides/writing-and-running-benchmarks.md

 ### Running all benchmarks

 Similar to running individual benchmarks, a group of benchmarks can be executed by using the `run.js` tool.
+To see how to use this script, run `node benchmark/run.js`.
 Again this does not provide the statistical information to make any conclusions.

 ```console